Redocly/developer-portal-starter/developer-portal/for-developers/woocommerce/pre-install/sign-up-as-a-seller.md

    ![Business details EIN form](images/woocommerce-signup-12.png)

-8. Wait several seconds while Stripe verifies your business.
-If this verification is unsuccessful, contact customer success at seller-support@fast.co.
-Otherwise, move onto step 14.
+8. Wait several seconds for the business verification process to complete.
+If this verification is unsuccessful, contact [seller-support@fast.co](mailto:seller-support@fast.co).
+Otherwise, move on to the next step.
    **Note**: If you operate under a DBA, you will need to click the pencil icon in order to enter your legal name that correlates with your tax ID..

    ![review your details form](images/woocommerce-signup-13.png)